Listen in as award-winning journalist Ted Canova leads intimate conversations with musicians you know and others you should.

-Craig Finn shares with Ted how music opened his world, going from nerd to “cool kid” to pioneering two bands with urgent lyrics and driving guitars, the strategy of releasing 4 albums in 5 years, feeling scared when he went solo, and the future for The Hold Steady.
+Craig Finn shares how music opened his world, going from nerd to “cool kid” to pioneering two bands with urgent lyrics and driving guitars.
+Plus the strategy of releasing 4 albums in 5 years, feeling scared when he went solo, and the future for The Hold Steady.

-Alejandro Escovedo opens up to Ted about heartache, death & elusive love, racism in music, the mystery of songwriting, an amazing “last supper” alongside the immortals Townes Van Zandt and Rick Danko, and a come-to-Jesus with his therapist.
+Alejandro Escovedo opens up about heartache, death & elusive love, racism in music, and the mystery of songwriting.
+Plus an amazing “last supper” alongside the immortals Townes Van Zandt and Rick Danko and a come-to-Jesus with his own therapist.
 (Some language may offend some listeners)

-Sitting in New York City's historic Washington Square Park, Ted talks with Jerry Douglas who shares how he went from being a 5 year old with a squeaky voice to winning 14 Grammys mastering the dobro and, along the way, becoming one of the most recorded musicians ever.
+Jerry Douglas joins us in Washington Square Park and reveals going from being a 5 year old with a squeaky voice to winning 14 Grammys mastering the dobro.
+And along the way, becoming one of the most recorded musicians ever.

-From Levon Helm Studios in Woodstock, New York, Ted talks with Amy Helm who opens up about some terrifying musical lessons, the struggle to grieve privately for her Dad while the public was holding tributes, and the challenges & rewards of covering hit songs by her parents, Levon Helm and Libby Titus.
+Amy Helm welcomes us into Levon Helm Studios in Woodstock, NY and lets us in on some terrifying musical lessons, the struggle to grieve privately for her Dad while the public was holding tributes, and the challenges and rewards of covering hit songs by her parents, Levon Helm and Libby Titus.